OTG Oilfield Equipment has the following equipment for sale located in Red Deer | BOE Report

 Refurbished 24”x7’6” Sweet Separator Dressed 2 Phase

-Sour Separator Includes, 1440 MAWP, Full port ESD valve, High pressure and Highlevel Shutdowns, Fisher ET back pressure regulator w/ Fisher 4150 controller, 3” Sr. Meter run w/ Barton 2 pen recorder,24”x24” Catadyne explosion proof heater, and Norriseal 2220 pneumatic dump valve.
+Sweet Separator Includes, 1440 MAWP, Full port ESD valve, High pressure and Highlevel Shutdowns, Fisher D-Body back pressure regulator w/ Fisher 4150 controller, 3” Sr. Meter run w/ Barton 2 pen recorder,24”x24” Catadyne explosion proof heater, and Norriseal 2220 pneumatic dump valve.

 New 36”x10’ Sweet Separator Dressed 2 Phase

-Sour Separator Includes, 1440 MAWP, Full port ESD valve, High pressure and Highlevel Shutdowns, Fisher ET back pressure regulator w/ Fisher 4150 controller, 3” Sr. Meter run w/ Barton 2 pen recorder,24”x24” Catadyne explosion proof heater, and Norriseal 2220 pneumatic dump valve.
+Sweet Separator Includes, 1440 MAWP, Full port ESD valve, High pressure and Highlevel Shutdowns, Fisher D-Body back pressure regulator w/ Fisher 4150 controller, 3” Sr. Meter run w/ Barton 2 pen recorder,24”x24” Catadyne explosion proof heater, and Norriseal 2220 pneumatic dump valve.

 6’x20’ Sivalls 75 PSI Treater